 - Kibler, A. Franklin, Papers (MS 0454)

 During World War II Kibler served under General Omar Bradley as Assistant Chief of Staff for Operations, 12th Army Group, European Theater.
 Included are memoranda to and from Kibler and other senior officers (1943-1945); HQ 12th Army Group Commanding General's briefings (1944-1945); reports, including "Reports of the General Board, United States Forces, European Theater" (G-3 Section); photographs, and organizational charts.

-- Lee, Robert E. Mexican War Map collection (MS #0277) Detailed Guide & Online Exhibit
+- Lee, Robert E. Mexican War Map collection (MS 0277) Online Access

-A collection of 30 original maps used by Robert E. Lee during the Mexican War, 1846-1848.
+A collection of 30 original military maps used by Robert E. Lee during the Mexican War, 1846-1848.
 Lee was at that time a Captain in the U.S. Army Engineers Corps.
 Two of the maps bear his signature.
-An inventory is available.

 - Lexington Arsenal and Virginia Militia Records (MS #0244) Full text